What Is Raku Pottery: Facts and Tips for Beginner Potters

 Other Cooling Processes for Raku Pottery

-Some methods for cooling Raku pottery will let the pottery cool in the open air.
+Some methods for cooling Raku pottery allow it to cool in the open air.
 That follows the Traditional Japanese Raku technique.
 With other methods, they will submerge the pottery in cold water.
 This can lead to thermal shock happening more commonly.

 Horse Hair Raku